bruceblore/BangleApps/README.md

 * bgtimer
   * Keypad to enter time
   * Run in background
+* powermanager
+  * low battery alerts
+  * Alerts now use or-equal to enable a warning at 100%
+  * Monotonic percentage is rounded for better compatibility

 ### To do

-* Quiet mode
-  * Option for display full off after timeout
 * stlap
   * Gesture mode
   * Button to open stlapview if installed